OmkarYeole/Omkar-Portfolio/README.md

-Omkar Yeole's Portfolio
+## Omkar Yeole's Portfolio
 Welcome to my personal portfolio repository!
 This site is designed to showcase my professional experiences, projects, skills, and the tools and technologies I specialize in.

-Link to the portfolio [https://omkar-yeole-portfolio.vercel.app/](https://omkar-portfolio-nu.vercel.app/)
+## Link to the portfolio
+[https://omkar-yeole-portfolio.vercel.app/](https://omkar-portfolio-nu.vercel.app/)

-Overview
+## Overview
 This portfolio includes:

+### Professional Experience
-Professional Experience: Detailed descriptions of my roles and responsibilities in various organizations.
+Detailed descriptions of my roles and responsibilities in various organizations.

+### Projects
-Projects: Highlights of key projects, including descriptions, technologies used, and links to live demos or source code.
+Highlights of key projects, including descriptions, technologies used, and links to live demos or source code.

+### Skills
-Skills: A comprehensive list of technical skills, frameworks, and tools I am proficient in.
+A comprehensive list of technical skills, frameworks, and tools I am proficient in.

+### Certifications and Patents
-Certifications and Patents: Information about any certifications, courses, and patents I hold.
+Information about any certifications, courses, and patents I hold.

-Features
+### Features
 Responsive Design: Optimized for all devices to ensure a seamless user experience.

 Interactive User Interface: Built using modern web technologies to create an engaging user interface.

-Technologies Used
+### Technologies Used
 HTML5, CSS3, JavaScript, React, Vercel

-Information to setup the project:
+## Information to setup the project:

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).